All Applications Listed

-The most effective way to apply Fluid Film in its bulk form is with the use of standard airless paint spraying equipment.
+The most effective way to apply Fluid Film in its bulk form is with the use of the FFSG Fluid Film undercoating kit, or standard airless paint spraying equipment.
 Airless paint sprayers operate under high pressure, usually between 1500 – 3500 PSI, which atomize paint into tiny droplets, propelling them towards the desired equipment.

 Fluid Film impregnates the pores of exposed metal, where it leaves a lasting, active barrier that moisture and oxygen cannot penetrate.

 We recommend a minimum of around 2000 PSI.
 Applied at a film thickness of 3 – 4 mil, this will cover approximately 250 sq. ft. per gallon.
 Fluid Film is thixotropic and gets heavier upon sitting.
 This does not affect the quality of the product.
 Stir or shake well to return the product to a thinner viscosity.

 Fluid Film protects all metals, and will not harm electrical connections, most paints or plastics.
 Caution should be used around non oil -resistant rubber goods: May cause swelling.
 It provides powerful protection for equipment in shipment, in storage and in use.